fastify/github-action-merge-dependabot/README.md

 ### `merge-comment`

 _Optional_ An arbitrary message that you'd like to comment on the PR after it gets auto-merged.
 This is only useful when you're recieving too much of noise in email and would like to filter mails for PRs that got automatically merged.

-### `api-url`

-_Optional_ A custom url where the external API which is delegated the task of approving and merging responds.

 ### `target`